4 Deploy an App using the Webconsole

 • Now select ActionsDelete Application

 • It will prompt you to confirm the application name to delete.
-Type in the application name web-app in my case.
+Type in the application name sample-app in my case.

 • The application is deleted and you will be back to a blank topology with options to deploy a new app again.